 Opportunity Zone Funds may not fit every investment portfolio.
 If you’re about to sell an asset and want to delay capital gains taxation, Opportunity Zone Funds are worth exploring.
 Consider all types of investments before determining an asset allocation that aligns with your financial goals.

-- A financial advisor can help you put together a plan that will utilize several of the above types of investments.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can help you put together a plan that will utilize several types of investments.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your investments pay off, you may owe the capital gains tax.
 Figure out how much you’ll pay when you sell your stocks with a capital gains tax calculator.